-We encourage you to call, write or visit our office to address any questions or concerns you may have regarding your financial aid.
+We encourage you to call, write, or visit our office to address any questions or concerns you may have regarding your financial aid.
 We will do our best to ensure that your questions are answered and that you have a clear understanding of how the financial aid process works.
-Contact information is listed below and on the back panel of this brochure.
+The address and telephone numbers are listed below.

+Mailing:
-Quinnipiac University School of Law

-Office of Financial Aid LW-FIN
+Quinnipiac University School of Law Office of Financial Aid LW-FIN 275 Mount Carmel Avenue Hamden, Connecticut 06518-1908

-Tel: 203-582-3405 or 800-462-1944
+Physical:

+North Haven Campus, SLE-113

-Fax: 203-582-4062
+Tel: 203-582-3405 Fax: 203-582-4062